markovmodel/molPX/doc/source/about.rst

 About
 =========

-`molpx` has been developed mostly by `Dr. Guillermo Pérez-Hernández <http://www.mi.fu-berlin.de/en/math/groups/ comp-mol-bio/staff/perez/index.html>`_ in the group of `Prof. Dr. Frank Noé <http://www.mi.fu-berlin.de/en/math/groups/comp-mol-bio/index.html>`_, with occasional but priceless help from:
+molPX has been developed mostly by `Dr. Guillermo Pérez-Hernández <http://www.mi.fu-berlin.de/en/math/groups/ comp-mol-bio/staff/perez/index.html>`_ in the group of `Prof. Dr. Frank Noé <http://www.mi.fu-berlin.de/en/math/groups/comp-mol-bio/index.html>`_, with occasional but priceless help from: